Your spreadsheet is costing you deals.

 Bulk import from anywhere

 Got a PDF invoice from your last estate buy?
-An Excel sheet from your old CRM?
+An Excel sheet from your old software?
 A photo of a handwritten log?
 Drop it in.
 WristBook reads it line by line and pre-fills the wizard — vendor, date, every piece, shipping, and handling.

 Batches for lots and shipments